matthijs110/AIDA/README.md

 | layer       | The Layer of the WMS service                                 |

 **Bbox:**
 The bbox is the bounding box for the map you want to retrieve.
 Best is to use the EPSG:28992 coordinate system for retrieving images form The Netherlands.
 For images outside the Netherlands use a coordinate system where each digit equals one meter.
+To find the bbox you can use http://bboxfinder.com/.
+You can set the coordinate system to EPSG:28992 and create a bbox of the area you want to download the images of.

 | Setting | Value                |
 | ------- | -------------------- |